 Noise by Part of Jardines del Caribe

 Average noise levels for Jardines del Caribe residents, grouped by direction from the center of Jardines del Caribe.
-Southern Jardines del Caribe carries the highest population-weighted average; Western Jardines del Caribe carries the lowest.
-Just 33% of residents in Western Jardines del Caribe live in blocks above the EPA's 55 dBA threshold, about half the share in Southern Jardines del Caribe.
+The highest population-weighted average is in southeastern Jardines del Caribe; the lowest is in central Jardines del Caribe, where just 43% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Jardines del Caribe

-Southern Jardines del Caribe sounds about 145% louder than Western Jardines del Caribe to the human ear, a 12.9 dBA gap.
+To the human ear, noise in southeastern Jardines del Caribe sounds about 48% louder than in central Jardines del Caribe, a 5.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Pr-132 do you need to be?